cjnevin/IdealCleanArchitecture/README.md

 ```
 ![VIPER](viper.png)

-Passing data back typically happens between Views in VIPER, since the Coordinator is unidirectional we don't have to worry about storage of child coordinators or any memory leaks there.
+Passing data back typically happens between Views in VIPER, since the Router is unidirectional we don't have to worry about storage of child routers or any memory leaks there.

 ```swift
 viewB.delegate = viewA